VasileiosBouzas/MeshPolygonization/README.md

 You may also need to modify the path(s) to Gurobi in [FindGUROBI.cmake](./src/cmake/FindGUROBI.cmake), for CMake to find Gurobi.
 In case you want an open source solver, please try SCIP, which is slower than Gurobi but acceptable.

+**Note**: run the program in the Release mode for better efficiency.

 ## LICENSE
 MeshPolygonization is free for academic use.
 If you are interested in a commercial license please contact the 3D Geoinformation group.